mlswg/mls-protocol/draft-ietf-mls-protocol.md

-To allow group members to verify that they agree on the public cryptographic state of the group, this section defines a scheme for generating a hash value that represents the contents of the group's ratchet tree and the members' ClientInitKeys.
+To allow group members to verify that they agree on the public cryptographic state of the group, this section defines a scheme for generating a hash value that represents the contents of the group's ratchet tree and the members' KeyPackages.

 The hash of a tree is the hash of its root node, which we define recursively, starting with the leaves.

-Elements of the ratchet tree are called `Node` objects and the leaves contain an optional `ClientInitKey`, while the parents contain an optional `ParentNode`.
+Elements of the ratchet tree are called `Node` objects and the leaves contain an optional `KeyPackage`, while the parents contain an optional `ParentNode`.

 ~~~~~